Nicholas McCarthy (director): Filmmaking career

 His third short to play at Sundance, an 11-minute ghost story called The Pact, debuted in 2011.
 When the short was optioned for a longer production, within six weeks McCarthy expanded it into a feature and was contracted to direct the new feature-length version of the film.
 The 89-minute feature of The Pact premiered at Sundance in 2012 and was picked up for distribution by IFC.
 A wide release in the United Kingdom grossed $4 million, and the film was well received stateside with the Los Angeles Times later calling it "a crisply made haunted house movie that benefited from its grab-bag approach."
 McCarthy immediately got to work on his next film, originally titled Home, which premiered at Austin's South by Southwest Film Festival in 2014.
 Before distribution, McCarthy changed the film's name to At the Devil's Door at IFC's suggestion.
 That same year McCarthy served as executive producer on a sequel to The Pact starring the first film's original leads, but written and directed by Dallas Hallam and Patrick Horvath.
 McCarthy had no creative involvement with the sequel.

 McCarthy was approached by French horror film directors Julien Maury and Alexandre Bustillo to make an English language version of their film Livid, but the project fell through.
 In 2016 McCarthy was featured as part of the 17-disc Blu-ray set Feast, commemorating the life and films of Herschell Gordon Lewis.
 That same year he contributed a short film about the Easter Bunny to the horror film anthology Holidays.
 The short was praised by both secular and religious writers online as a disturbing examination of faith.

 McCarthy directed the horror-thriller The Prodigy for Orion Pictures, which was released on February 8, 2019.
 The film was written by Jeff Buhler and starred Taylor Schilling and Jackson Robert Scott.

+As a screenwriter, McCarthy co-wrote Body Cam and White Smoke for Paramount Pictures.
+He was also a writer on director Tim Story's 2022 horror comedy The Blackening.

+McCarthy was also a writer on the Are You Afraid of the Dark? franchise, adapting a live-action film adaptation of the Nickelodeon series for director D.J.
+Caruso, as well as writing the story for The Tale of the Haunted Woods episode of the 2021 season of the series.

 Award nominations

 At the 2011 Sundance Film Festival, McCarthy's original short version of The Pact was nominated for a Short Filmmaking Award in the category of U.S. Dramatic Film.

-At 2014's South by Southwest Film Festival the audience nominated home for an award in the Midnighters category.
+At 2014's South by Southwest Film Festival the audience nominated Home for an award in the Midnighters category.